helpers/handlebars-helper-compose/README.md

 npm i handlebars-helper-compose --save-dev
 ```

-Next, in your Gruntfile, simply add `helper-compose` to the `helpers` property in the [Assemble](http://assemble.io) task or target options:
+Next, in your Gruntfile, simply add `handlebars-helper-compose` to the `helpers` property in the [Assemble](http://assemble.io) task or target options:

 ```javascript
 grunt.initConfig({